Future Launchers Preparatory Programme: Demonstrators

 To increase the technology readiness level to 6, a technology has to be tested in a model or prototype in a relevant environment.
 Performing this in a cost-effective way, one or several technologies are integrated into a demonstrator and tested in a relevant environment, considering such parameters as media, pressures and temperatures.

 These demonstrators are based on requirements which are derived from current or future launch systems as well as general experience.
 The requirements are tailored to be representative of a launch system and provide the possibility to test the maximum attainable performance of the integrated technologies as well as safety margins.

 The demonstrators usually represent a sub-system of the complete launcher, e.g. a tank, a stage structure or an engine.

 Collaboration

 The projects performed by FLPP rely heavily on the collaboration with external partners.
 As the increase of TRL which is pursued is linked to the later application of the technology, these partners are usually industrial.
 If deemed beneficial, institutional partners or subcontractors will be chosen as well.

-Structure

-The FLPP is a development programme within the directorate of launchers at ESA.

-FLPP is funded by ESA member states on an optional basis.
-Participating states sign their contribution to FLPP during the ESA ministerial council.

-Chronologically, FLPP is structured in successive periods, which usually correspond to the time between ministerial councils.
-To maintain a continuity of work, these periods are overlapping.